Adriana Lima thanks crowd at final Victoria's Secret show

 Backstage before the show, the 37-year-old Lima, a mother of two, and other models lounged in short black robes bedazzled with gold stars.
 They spoke to journalists while sitting at makeup stations and lounging on couches.

-"I thought over the years I would get more relaxed," the blue-eyed Brazilian beauty told The Associated Press as stylists worked on her long dark hair.
+"I thought over the years I would get more relaxed," Lima, a blue-eyed Brazilian beauty, told The Associated Press as stylists worked on her long dark hair.
 "No, I still get nervous, just like at my first Victoria's Secret show."

 Another angel mom, 30-year-old Namibian blonde Behati Prinsloo, smiled wide as she primped backstage.
 Prinsloo, who is married to Adam Levine, has been an angel since 2009 but this was her return to the show after two years off, just eight months after the birth of their second daughter.